-I am pleased to share this report highlighting the activities and accomplishments of the 2022-2023 school year.
+I am pleased to share this report highlighting the activities and accomplishments of the 2023-2024 school year.

 Our core mission of providing high quality, cost-effective public programs, supports, and resources to assist member districts in meeting the needs of students who require specialized educational services is more critical, and more challenging, than ever.
-I am proud of the many ways in which we have mobilized to meet our goals, despite ongoing struggles with staffing shortages, behavioral acuity and financial stress.
+I am proud of the many ways in which we have mobilized to meet our goals, despite ongoing struggles with staffing shortages, behavioral acuity and the financial stress associated with a major capital project.